The-AI-Alliance/microsite-template/README-template.md

 [title]({{site.baseurl}}/relative_URL){:target="_target"}
 ```

 The `target` value is arbitrary; use whatever you want.
-While this is a little more tedious to type, it is usually better for users so they don't lose their place in the document.
+While this is a little more tedious to type, it is usually better for users so they don't lose their place in this site.
 Also, [our stylesheet](https://github.com/The-AI-Alliance/REPO_NAME/blob/main/docs/_includes/css/custom.scss.liquid) is configured to put the little up-and-to-the-right arrows after every link that isn't relative, i.e., links that start with `http` or `https`.
 This provides a visual clue that a new tab will be opened.

+> **TIP:** There is a script included in the repo, `check-external-links.sh`, that will look for external URLs that are missing the `{:target="foo"}` annotations.

 #### Emojis